myDBR installer will guide you to install the required component. The following setup is needed for the successful installation of myDBR:

 SQL Anywhere: use database version 11 or greater.
 More information on https://www.sybase.com/products/databasemanagement/sqlanywhere.

 To choose the most suitable PHP database driver, use the following table:

 For MySQL, PHP must have the mysqli-extension enabled.
-For information on installation of mysqli, see http://www.php.net/mysqli.
+For information on the installation of the mysqli, see http://www.php.net/mysqli.
 Most PHP installations have this enabled by default.

-For PHP 7.x Microsoft provides PHP Linux Drivers for SQL Server at GitHub.
-See installation instuctions on GitHub.
+For PHP 7.x Microsoft provides Microsoft Drivers for PHP for Microsoft SQL Server at GitHub.
+See installation instructions on GitHub.

 a FreeTDS version of mssql PHP extension is used.